tensorush/tensorush.github.io/content/zcr.md

 }
 ```

-- ## Always use curly braces for conditionals except for assignments
+- ## Always use curly braces for conditionals except in assignments

 ```zig
 // Nope